 Lest you think poor R. hirta got in a bar fight and wound up with a contusion to her ocular space, let’s set the record straight:

-Black-eyed susan is named not because of a propensity to fight other plants, but because of her dark central cone that is surrounded by brightly colored, petal-like rays.
+Black-eyed Susan is named not because of a propensity to fight other plants, but because of her dark central cone that is surrounded by brightly colored, petal-like rays.

 Growing coast to coast in the United States, these perennial flowering plants are known by names like Yellow Ox-Eye Daisy, Brown Betty, Yellow Daisy, and my all-time favorite, Poor Land Daisy.

-The flowers are native to the Central and Eastern regions of North America, and have become naturalized in the Western regions and also in China.
+These short-lived perennials are native to the Central and Eastern regions of North America, and have become naturalized in the Western regions and also in China.

 Part of their widespread distribution is due to their eagerness to spring up from seed, but their iconic appeal doesn’t hurt either.
 Throw in their willingness to grow just about anywhere there’s sunshine and a checklist of beneficial aspects, and you’ve got a nice plant for any landscape.